GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 [Stadia](https://stadia.dev/blog/how-flutter-helped-us-make-stadia-controller-setup-better-for-users/)
 and [Google Ads](https://flutter.dev/showcase) with it for both Android and iOS, and [Assistant apps](https://developers.googleblog.com/2019/05/Flutter-io19.html) on smart display embedded devices, that is quite a signal to send.
-Also note how Web and desktop are included in Flutter's output options, which means Flutter is no longer limited to just mobile (with submission into app stores as the carrot), and the promise is that it reduces the development cost of apps by the number of targeted platforms.
+Also note how web and desktop are included in Flutter's output options, which means Flutter is no longer limited to just mobile (with submission into app stores as the carrot), and the promise is that it reduces the development cost of apps by the number of targeted platforms.
 (Prominent target platform omissions so far are Apple CarPlay,